-- a) Foster Youth districts will receive a proportion based on the greater of current or two prior years' ADA - b) STRTP distributed to districts based on proportion of days students with IEPs were enrolled in a STRTP program in their district/total SELPA enrollment days of students with IEPs in STRTP programs.
+- a) Foster Youth Districts will receive a proportion based on current year P-2 Funded ADA - b) STRTP distributed to districts based on proportion of days students with IEPs were enrolled in a STRTP and/or Group Homes in their district/total SELPA enrollment days of students with IEPs in STRTP programs and/or Group Homes.

-Districts will report days of attendance in STRTPs in their district from June $1^{st}$ - May $31^{st}$ .
-The overlap in school years will allow LEAs to submit their final billing each year by June $30^{th}$ of the current year.
+Districts will report days of attendance in STRTPs and/or Group Homes in their district from June 1st - May 31st.
+The overlap in school years will allow LEAs to submit their final billing each year by June 30th of the current year.
 Adjustments for Annual recertifications the following February will be applied proportionately.